quangngonz/chemistry-game/README.md

 ## Acknowledgements

-- Data for the periodic table is sourced from [muratkemaldar's periodic-table-css](https://github.com/muratkemaldar/periodic-table-css).
+- Data for the periodic table and periodic table component is sourced from [muratkemaldar's periodic-table-css](https://github.com/muratkemaldar/periodic-table-css).
--

 ## Author